mworion/MountWizzard4/README.rst

 For full operation MW4 needs actually a running:

 INDI server(s) (see: https://indilib.org) where your devices are connected to.
-ASCOM Alpaca server (see: https://ascom-standards.org/Developer/Alpaca.htm) abstracting your ASCOM devices or devices which speak native ASCOM Alpaca.
+ASCOM Alpaca remote server (see: https://ascom-standards.org/Developer/Alpaca.htm) abstracting your ASCOM devices or devices which speak native ASCOM Alpaca.

 In addition an online connection is used for some services which might be very helpful.